Learning from Viral Information: Introduction

 \section{Introduction}

-In recent years, viral content on social media platforms has become a major source of news and information for many people.
-What content users consume often depends on the \emph{news feeds} created by platforms like Twitter, Facebook, and Reddit.
-Which stories go viral and which disappear is jointly determined by the algorithms generating these feeds and users' actions on the platforms (e.g., sharing, retweeting, or upvoting stories).
+People are often exposed to information spreading through societies, and learning outcomes depend substantially on what content spreads widely.
+A leading example is social-media platforms, where the content viewed by users is largely mediated by platform-generated news feeds.
+Whether a story spreads widely or fades from view depends jointly on the algorithms that curate these feeds and on users' endogenous actions, such as retweeting, sharing, and upvoting.

 How does the design of the news feed affect how users learn on such platforms?
 Consider a platform deciding how much to push widely shared (or highly upvoted) content into users' news feeds.
-On the one hand, a news feed that primarily shows users widely shared stories can create a social version of the confirmation bias: incorrect but initially popular stories spread widely and determine people's beliefs, even though they are contradicted by most of the information that arrives later.
+On the one hand, a news feed that primarily shows users widely shared stories can create a social version of confirmation bias: incorrect stories that become popular early on can shape later users' beliefs, even though most subsequent information points the other way.
 One might expect such feedback loops with naive users, but we show they can also arise in an equilibrium model with rational users.
-The idea is that when stories supporting an incorrect position are shared more, subsequent users tend to see these incorrect stories in their news feeds due to the stories' popularity, and hence form incorrect beliefs through Bayesian updating.
-If users derive utility from sharing accurate content and thus share stories that agrees with their beliefs, they will rationally share these false stories and further increase their popularity.
+The idea is that when stories supporting an incorrect position are shared more, later users tend to see these incorrect stories in their news feeds due to the stories' popularity, and hence form incorrect beliefs through Bayesian updating.
+If users derive utility from sharing accurate content and thus share stories that agree with their beliefs, they will rationally share these false stories and further increase their popularity.
 Users have less exposure to the true stories: even if these stories are more numerous, they are shared less than the false stories and therefore shown less by the news-feed algorithm.